 Satin vs Semi-Gloss Paint: Which is Easier to Clean?

 Since semi-gloss paint contains more binders, it is typically more durable than satin paint.
-This makes it a good choice for areas with a lot of traffic or needs to be easy to clean, such as kitchens and bathrooms.
+This makes it a good choice for areas with a lot of traffic or need to be easy to clean, such as kitchens and bathrooms.
 Choose semi-gloss if you want paint that will resist smudges and fingerprints.

 Satin vs Semi-Gloss Paint: Which Looks Better?